Comprehensive Legal Solutions. Trusted Counsel. Real Results.

 In order for a prenuptial agreement to be enforceable, there must be full disclosure between the parties regarding their financial circumstances, including the details regarding their incomes, assets, and debts.

 It is important that you negotiate and write up your prenup in a way that is clear and legally sound.
-Courts analyze prenups carefully so it’s important to have it done right.
-If a judge decides that your agreement is unfair or does not meeting state requirements, it will be deemed invalid.
+Courts analyze prenups carefully, so it’s important to have it done right.
+If a judge decides that your agreement is unfair or does not meet state requirements, the judge will declare it invalid.

-Once the agreement is drafted, it is recommended that both parties have the proposed document reviewed by their own respective attorney to ensure it upholds the necessary legal requirements.
+After drafting the agreement, both parties should have their respective attorneys review the proposed document to ensure it upholds the necessary legal requirements.

 Is A Prenup Right For Me?

-If you and your future spouse are considering drawing up a prenuptial agreement, please contact our family law attorneys.
+If you and your future spouse are considering drawing up a prenuptial agreement, please contact our family law attorneys at 908-454-3200.
 We are happy to assist you and help you discern whether or not a premarital agreement is the right choice for you.